 Erb’s Palsy is a form of obstetric brachial plexus disorder that occurs when an infant’s upper arm nerves are damaged.
 This is an adverse condition occurring upon delivery usually resulting in physical injuries to the infant ranging from mild to severe.
-Approximately one to two out of every 1,000 babies are affected with Erb’s Palsy in the United States.
+Approximately one to two out of every 1,000 babies is affected with Erb’s Palsy in the United States.

 Signs & Symptoms